open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 ### Supported OSes

-OpenTelemetry .NET Auto-Instrumentation is tested against Windows and Ubuntu.
-MacOS is not supported.
+OpenTelemetry .NET Auto-Instrumentation should work on all operating systems that given .NET version support.

 ## Usage